How We Help You See Clearly

 When patterns are entrenched or misaligned

-Interrupt what’s no longer working and re-establish foundations.
-Used carefully — not always necessary.
+Interrupt what is no longer working and re-establish the foundations.
+Used selectively — not automatically.

 Reinforce

 Not every organisation moves through every stage.
-The diagnostic determines what is needed — and what isn’t.
+The diagnostic determines what is needed — and what is not.

-What a diagnostic gives you — and what it doesn’t
+What a diagnostic gives you — and what it does not

 What you leave with

-- A shared, objective understanding of what is limiting performance
+- A shared, more objective understanding of what is limiting performance

 - Confidence about the right next step